TZeys/RVCI/README.md

 Please note that you can add as many Pots as you want, but only **1** !
 3-Way switch is currently supported!

+## Important!
+1. This software requires SoundVolumeView!
+You can find it [here](https://www.nirsoft.net/utils/sound_volume_view.html) After installation of both SoundVolumeView and RVCI, please set the directory path to the SoundVolumeView.exe in the mapping.json file!

+2. Please flash the firmware.ino found in the repo onto your Arduino Nano, otherwise the companion app won't work

 ## Schematic

 <img width="973" height="510" alt="image" src="https://github.com/user-attachments/assets/3469415b-2f4e-4836-9295-d8f03bc77c33" />

-# Important!
-Please flash the firmware.ino found in the repo onto your Arduino Nano, otherwise the companion app won't work